Joika: Filming

-Release
+Release and reception

 In 2022, Joika's distribution rights in Australia and New Zealand were sold to The Reset Collective, Paradiso in the Benelux, Ascot Elite in Switzerland, Ten Letters in the Commonwealth of Independent States and Baltic States, Square One in Germany, Eagle in Italy, Vertice in Spain, Spentzos in Greece, United King in Israel, Filmfinity in South Africa, Nos Lusomundo in Portugal and Front Row in the Middle East.
 In February 2024, Vertical Entertainment acquired the distribution rights for the United States, United Kingdom and Ireland.

 The film first premiered at the 2023 Deauville American Film Festival.
 It was also screened at the 2024 Palm Springs International Film Festival and the 2024 Santa Barbara International Film Festival between 15–16 February 2024.

-Reception
+Critical response

 Liam Maguren of Flicks gave Joika a favourable review, opining that the film "delivers plenty of squirm-inducing suspense and a compelling moral quagmire."
 Maguren praised writer-director Napier Robertson and also praised the performances of the main cast members Talia Ryder and Diane Kruger, likening their partnership to the student-teacher relationship in Damien Chazelle's Whiplash.
 He also praised the film's choreography and handheld cinematography of Tomasz Naumiuk.